By Joan Torres 26 Comments Last updated on September 28, 2023

 All nationalities are eligible to apply for an Afghan visa at any of the previously shared embassies.

-Yes, Americans can also travel to Afghanistan without any sort of restriction.
+Yes, US citizens can also travel to Afghanistan without any sort of restriction.

-Upon applying for your Afghan visa, they might ask who will be your sponsor in Afghanistan, but you can just say that you don’t need one, that you are traveling alone, and it will be fine, proof that the LOI isn’t mandatory for visiting Afghanistan.
+Upon applying for your Afghan visa, they might ask who will be your sponsor in Afghanistan, but you can say that you don’t need one, that you are traveling alone, and it should be fine.

 Most travel insurance companies don’t cover for travel in Afghanistan.